hahatussain/Rooms/README.md

 ppt-https://docs.google.com/presentation/d/1bvt2EgCNwVQAEGac1S8aex_C5SRzJmxCWCNFivAWbrI/edit?usp=sharing
 1. Created a signalling server.
 Then rendered an html document on the server.
 2. Built a basic chat application using socket.io documentation, by making few additions to the html doc.
 3. Added audio-video functionality, by making additions to server.js, the html doc and script.js.
 Followed the WebRTC documentation to implement audio-video streaming.
-4. Styled the html doc by creating style.css.
-5. Asked for feedback from friend, and changed the layout of the video grid on their suggestion (brought user's video to lower corner).
+4. Asked for feedback from friend, and changed the layout of the video grid on their suggestion (brought user's video to lower corner).
-6. Add-on features like audio/video toggle, invite button, raise hand button, custom usernames and the leave button, were all made in the last sprint with minimal changes made to the existing code.
+5. Add-on features like audio/video toggle, invite button, raise hand button, custom usernames and the leave button, were all made in the last sprint with minimal changes made to the existing code.